CANADA FX DEBT-C$ falls along with oil, equities

 TORONTO, April 20 (Reuters) - The Canadian dollar touched its lowest level against the U.S. dollar in a week on Monday as investors flocked to the greenback due to fresh worries about the U.S. banking sector and ahead of a Bank of Canada interest rate announcement on Tuesday.

-The greenback rallied broadly and North American equity markets slid after a big increase in reserves for troubled loans overshadowed better-than-expected quarterly results from Bank of America (BAC.N: Quote).
+The greenback rallied broadly and North American equity markets slid after a big increase in reserves for troubled loans overshadowed better-than-expected quarterly results from Bank of America (BAC.N).

 The bank also said it expects the credit situation to worsen, helping to send its stock sharply lower.
 [ID:nSP442805]